Mahindarama Buddhist Temple

-Mahindarama Buddhist Temple (මහින්දාරාම බෞද්ධ පන්සල, 玛兴达拉麻佛寺) is a Sri Lankan temple situated in Jalan Kampar of George Town of Penang in Malaysia.
-It is the sole and the oldest Malaysian Sri Lankan temple in the state which is also one of the few temples in Malaysia where the Buddha's relics are stored.
-The temple became a focal point for the Candle Lighting Day and the annual Wesak festival within the city suburb.
+Mahindarama Buddhist Temple (මහින්දාරාම බෞද්ධ පන්සල, 玛兴达拉麻佛寺) is a Theravada Buddhist temple within George Town in the Malaysian state of Penang.
+The only Sri Lankan temple in the state, it is also one of the select few in Malaysia that houses the relics of the Buddha.
+The temple becomes a focal point for the annual Vesak Day festivities within the city.

 History

 The temple was founded in 1918 by A. Pemaratana Maha Thera, a Ceylonese monk who made a visit on Penang Island en route to Singapore.
-Whilst in George Town, A. Pemaratana resided within the Batu Lanchang Hokkien Cemetery where he gave sermons to a handful of devotees.
+Whilst in George Town, A. Pemaratana resided within the Batu Lanchang Hokkien Cemetery where he gave Dhamma Desana sermons to a handful of devotees.
 The devotees, led by M. V. Gregory, a fellow Sinhalese bought a piece of land at Caunter Hall and presented it to the monk to set up the first Sri Lankan-style Buddhist temple in Penang.
 A shrine hall was then built with the support of the devotees for Pemaratana to carry out his missionary work along with a school named "Sāriputta" to teach Theravāda Buddhism and the English language.
 The temple were subsequently named as "Caunter Hall Buddhist Temple".
 But since the given land is prone to flooding, a new site was required for the temple relocation.
 With the sudden demise of Pemaratana in 1927, the responsibilities of the temple were then given to his only pupil, W. Sumanasara Thero who later continued the relocation and construction of the additional structure for the temple in its present location in Jalan Kampar in the 1930s.